This site requires a more recent version of Adobe Flash Player to function properly.

 Avon's direct selling distribution strategy has its pros and cons.

 - Proximity to consumers : Direct selling enables the company to be in closer contact with the final consumer of its products.
 This helps in better understanding the consumer requirements and provides a quicker response to evolving trends and preferences.
-As a result, selling & advertising spending is more efficient and has a better return, R&D is more focused and inventory is better managed.
+As a result, selling and advertising spending is more efficient and has a better return, R&D is more focused, and inventory is better managed.

 Highly diversified global business

-- High exposure to foreign exchange rate fluctuations: Over 80% of sales are not in US Dollars.
+- High exposure to foreign exchange rate fluctuations: currently, almost all of Avon's business is not in US dollars.
 The production is also spread outside the US so even costs are exposed to exchange rate fluctuations.
 Hence, Avon's earnings (reported in US Dollars) are dependent on macroeconomic events and exchange rates.

 How Does Trefis Modelling Work?